ZachBosch/web-sprint-challenge-javascript-fundamentals/README.md

     -New binding - uses the 'new' keyword to construct a new object that 'this' points to.

-5. Why do we need super() in an extended class? super is what allows us to adopt the properties of the class we're inheriting from.
+5. Why do we need super() in an extended class? super is what calls the properties of the class we're inheriting from.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.